rdf4cpp/rdf4cpp/README.md

 ⚠️ This repo is work-in-progress!
 Before v0.1.0 all APIs are considered unstable and might be subject to change. ⚠️

-⚠️ Conan 2 only works when consuming the rdf4cpp conan package.
-Other usecases (e.g. development) still require Conan 1. ⚠️

 # rdf4cpp

 rdf4cpp aims to be a stable, modern RDF library for C++.